mthirani/Yap/README.md

 # Yap
-It's a Yelp-like review site, called Yap! build upon a two-tier web application with a Java front end and a SQL backend.
+It's a Yelp-like review site, called Yap! build upon a two-tier web application using Bootstrap, Java and MySQL.
 MySQL server has been used as a backend for storing the data in the relational database.
 This website is developed with the help of jetty web-server.
 It uses servlets to provide the dynamic web-page to the user.
 Bootstrap/ HTML and Javascript has been used as a front-end side for providing the presentation layer to the User.
 All the user/ business/ review information has been stored in the relational database using MySQL as a backend.

 1. Table Structures/ Primary Key for Storing the User, Business and Review Information has been provided in the folder: TableStructure_MySQL.